thelightdesigner/ScuffedWalls/Blender Project.md

 It is important to note that changes are still being made to the model parser and this section will change in future updates.

 ## Animating
-Any animation on position, rotation or scale to a cube will show up in beatsaber.
+Any animation on position, rotation, scale and NOT color to a cube will show up in beatsaber.
 Shape Keys and other mesh deformations wont work.

 ![](https://github.com/thelightdesigner/ScuffedWalls/blob/main/Readme/transformation.jpg)